 The Papal cross is similar to the two-barred archiepiscopal cross, called the Patriarchal Cross, which is used as the emblem of an archbishop.
 However, the additional bar of the Papal cross indicates an ecclesiastical rank higher than that of an archbishop.

-The Papal cross has many interpretations, with no single significance considered more important than the others.
-The three bars of the Papal cross are believed to represent:
+The Papal cross has many interpretations, with no single significance considered more important than the other.
+The three bars of the Papal cross represent several triads, integral to the Catholic belief.

 - The Holy Trinity – the Father, the Son and the Holy Spirit